hhvm/user-documentation/guides/hack/10-types/79-type-aliases.md

 newtype Point = (float, float);
 ```

-A type alias can also be created with [Generics](/hack/generics/introduction) as parameters.
+A type alias can include [Generics](/hack/generics/introduction) as parameters.

 ## Using `type`
 An alias created using `type` (such as `Complex` above) is a *transparent type alias*.
 For a given type, that type and all transparent aliases